What is Vacation?

 How to Obtain a Vacation for a City Dedicated Right of Way:

-Prepare a litter of request that clearly states that you are requesting a vacation at the identified location and why you are requesting said vacation addressed to:
+Prepare a letter of request that clearly states that you are requesting a vacation at the identified location and why you are requesting said vacation addressed to:

 Director of Public Works

 Pittsburgh, PA 15219